 I bike home in the pouring rain, throw my gi in the laundry, get a shower, hand wash the rest of my gym clothes, eat some lunch, and get in front of the computer just in time for an interview with a brand new online-English-teaching startup in Korea called Malhana.
 Promising!

-After Skyping with my mom and then calling my husband to talk about exciting new developments, I get an Uber to SM Southmall for my standing appointment at Flawless (only in the Philippines, by the way).
+After Skyping with my mom to talk about exciting new developments, I get an Uber to SM Southmall for my standing appointment at Flawless (only in the Philippines, by the way).

 18 Months of Laser Hair Removal: My Flawless Review